Wednesday's Situation Room program on CNN devoted nearly three times as much

 The full transcript of Chris Lawrence's report from Wednesday's Situation Room:

 WOLF BLITZER: There's a new campaign under way right now to try to change the U.S. military's policy on gays and lesbians serving in the United States military.
-This time, opponents of 'don't ask, don't tell' have recruited new allies- straight servicemen and women.-Matthew Balan is a news analyst at the Media Research Center.
+This time, opponents of 'don't ask, don't tell' have recruited new allies- straight servicemen and women.

 Let's go to our Pentagon correspondent, Chris Lawrence- he's working this story for us- part of increasing pressure on the president to change that policy, Chris.